Immortal215/Assignment-Notebook/README.md

 ### Assignment Notebook

-> Add assignment titles, descriptions, and subjects and change the due date if neccessary.
+> Add assignment titles, descriptions, subjects and change the due date if neccessary.

 > Delete assignments individually or delete them all at once.